robbert-vdh/nih-plug/README.md

 [![Docs](https://github.com/robbert-vdh/nih-plug/actions/workflows/docs.yml/badge.svg?branch=master)](https://nih-plug.robbertvanderhelm.nl/)

 This is a work in progress API-agnostic audio plugin framework written in Rust as well as a small collection of plugins.
-The idea is to have a statefull but simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also keeping the amount of magic to minimum.
+The idea is to have a stateful but simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also keeping the amount of magic to minimum.
 Since this is not quite meant for general use just yet, the plugin API surface is currently